According to author Robert Pozen, regular exercise increases productivity.

 “The researchers suspect that exercise may improve self-control by increasing the flow of blood and oxygen to the part of the brain—the prefrontal cortex—that controls higher brain functions,” Shawn Radcliffe explains.

 Going to the gym not only strengthens your willpower, but also improves your overall health.
-If you’re struggling to find time for the gym, try out these 10 tips for exercising without leaving your desk.

 6) Get a good night’s rest.